Unfinished-Studio/avra-frontend/README.md

 Frontend development template intended for use on Webflow sites.

-This template uses Typescript and is intended to speed up the development process for coding for Webflow sites, if you do not want to use Typescript, I would suggest using a site like https://codesandbox.io/ to write your javascript for your site.
+This template uses Typescript and is intended to speed up the development process for coding for Webflow sites, if you do not want to use Typescript, I would suggest using a site like https://codesandbox.io/ to write your Javascript for your site. (or try out Typescript)

 ## what's inside

 -   JQuery types

 This project interacts with Webflow, hence the `window.Webflow.push()` in index.ts.
-The callback function will execute after Webflow's script has executed, if you would like to run code before that, keep it outside of the callback.
+The callback function will execute after Webflow's script has executed, if you would like to run code before that, keep it outside of the callback function.
 Weflow includes JQuery on all its sites, so this template includes types for it.
-Feel free to use JQuery inside of the callback.
+Feel free to use JQuery inside of the callback function.

 -   Finsweet TS Utils